joster-dev/chaos-control/projects/form-control/README.md

-# Form Control
+# FormControl

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.3.
+This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.0.

 ## About